 Infectious Bovine Keratoconjunctivitis (IBK), also known as ‘Pink Eye in cattle’ or ‘New Forest Eye,’ is one of the most common cattle eye problems worldwide.
 It is an infection that mainly affects the clear part of the eye (cornea) and the inner eyelid (conjunctivitis).

 Moraxella bovis (Bacteria) is the primary factor in Infectious Bovine Keratoconjunctivitis.
-Pink Eye disease in cattle worsens with factors such as flies, dust, wind, intense sunlight, tall grass, weakened immunity, and other infections.
-If cattle show symptoms such as red eyes, tearing, and pain, it could be a sign of pink eye disease.
+Factors such as flies, dust, wind, intense sunlight, tall grass, weakened immunity, and other infections exacerbate Pink Eye disease in cattle.
+If cattle show symptoms such as red eyes, tearing, and pain, it may indicate pink eye disease.

 Pink eye in cattle is not something you want to put off dealing with.
 Getting on top of it early with the right treatment and prevention steps can save you a lot of trouble down the road, for both you and your cattle.

-Bovine pink eye is a painful condition that can seriously threaten a cow’s eyesight if it is not caught in time.
-When it gets bad, the animal starts to lose weight, productivity drops, and the farmer ends up dealing with higher vet bills, extra care costs, and the very real risk of it spreading through the rest of the herd.
+Bovine pink eye is a painful condition that can seriously threaten a cow’s eyesight if left untreated.
+When it gets bad, the animal starts to lose weight, productivity drops, and the farmer faces higher vet bills, extra care costs, and the very real risk of it spreading to the rest of the herd.

 Pink Eye in Cattle Symptoms

 As things get worse, the signs become harder to miss.
-The eye starts turning cloudy or gray, and a small white spot shows up in the center.
+The eye starts to turn cloudy or gray, and a small white spot appears in the center.
 That spot can turn into a corneal ulcer pretty quickly, and within 48 to 72 hours, the whole eye can look bluish-white or hazy from the swelling.
 In some cases, pus builds up inside the eye, giving it a yellowish or milky appearance.
-On top of that, the pain makes it difficult for the animal to eat properly or graze the way it normally would.
+On top of that, the pain makes it difficult for the animal to eat properly or to graze as it normally would.

 Causes of Pink Eye in Cattle

 Infectious bovine keratoconjunctivitis (IBK) is mainly caused by the bacterium Moraxella bovis.
 This organism is a Gram-negative, rod-shaped bacterium from the family Moraxellaceae.
-It carries delicate hair-like structures called pili that help it stick firmly to the cornea of the eye.
+It carries delicate, hair-like structures called pili that help it adhere firmly to the cornea.

 Once attached to the cornea, the bacterium releases cytotoxins (MbxA cytotoxin) that damage the protective cells of the cornea and conjunctiva.
 This leads to eye irritation, redness, cloudiness, and, in severe cases, ulcer formation.
 Cases of pinkeye in calves are often more serious because young animals have weaker immunity.

-Other organisms like Mycoplasma bovoculi, Branhamella ovis, and viruses such as IBR (Infectious Bovine Rhinotracheitis) can weaken the immune system and make things a whole lot worse.
-That said, Moraxella bovis is still the main culprit behind most cases of the disease.
+Other organisms, such as Mycoplasma bovoculi and Branhamella ovis, and viruses such as IBR (Infectious Bovine Rhinotracheitis), can weaken the immune system and make things a whole lot worse.
+That said, Moraxella bovis remains the main culprit in most cases of the disease.

 Predisposing Factors for Pink Eye in Cattle

 Face flies are one of the biggest reasons pink eye spreads through a herd so fast.
-They feed on the moisture around the eyes and pick up the bacteria from one cow and carry it straight to the next, which is how outbreaks tend to get out of hand pretty quickly.
+They feed on the moisture around the eyes, pick up bacteria from one cow, and carry it straight to the next, which is how outbreaks tend to get out of hand pretty quickly.

 Out in the pasture, tall grass, weeds, or rough hay can scratch a cow’s eye, allowing bacteria to enter.
-Conditions in housing also matter—dry air or strong ammonia can irritate the eyes and make cattle more susceptible to infection.
+Housing conditions also matter—dry air or strong ammonia can irritate the eyes and make cattle more susceptible to infection.

 Bovine Pink Eye Treatment